In every January, Samsung Ads team attends Consumer Electronics Show (CES) in Las Vegas, NV. CES has turned out

 Confluence is the major tool we use for product management and team collaboration.
 As part of product requirements

-document, in addition to product description, a table of use cases was set up and a priority was assigned to each.
+document, in addition to a product description, a table of use cases was set up and a priority was assigned to each.

 This was an initiation and preparation of engineering tasks.
 (Screenshots are partially blurred for confidential